Non-loose torus knots: Classification of non-loose torus knots

 \subsection{Non-loose torus knots with \texorpdfstring{$\tb\leq pq$}{tb <= pq}}

-In this section we will classify non-loose $(p, q)$--torus knots with $\tb \leq pq$ that are stabilizations of the Legendrian knots $L_{P_1,P_2}$ constructed in the proof of Lemma~\ref{lem:=pq} and determined by pairs of decorated paths.
-In Section~\ref{htpclasses} we determined the homotopy class of plane fields that support such torus knots with $\tb=pq$ and determining the rotation numbers of them.
-Here we will see how each of these non-loose $\tb=pq$ torus knots generates a ``wing" or a ``diamond" and see how the wings and diamonds for different $\tb=pq$ torus knots interact.
-This will lead to the desired classification.
+In this section, we will classify non-loose $(p, q)$-torus knots with $\tb \leq pq$ that are stabilizations of the Legendrian knots $L_{P_1,P_2}$ constructed in the proof of Lemma~\ref{lem:=pq}.
+We will see how each of these $L_{P_1,P_2}$ generates a ``wing'' or a ``diamond'', see Definition~\ref{quantfeatures}, and see how these wings and diamonds for different $L_{P_1,P_2}$ interact.